 # TYPE DATABASE USER ADDRESS METHOD host all all 192.168.1.0/24 scram-sha-256

-In essence, this configuration allows all users to connect to all databases from the 192.168.1.0/24 subnet using password authentication with the secure SCRAM-SHA-256 method.
+This configuration allows all users to connect to all databases from the 192.168.1.0/24 subnet using password authentication with the secure SCRAM-SHA-256 method.
 Adjust the database, user, and address fields to match your security requirements.

-Apply the Configuration Changes
+Apply PostgreSQL Configuration Changes

 After modifying both configuration files, restart PostgreSQL to apply the changes: